Fund-vs-fund · Other

 Why these two differ

-The most material difference between these two funds is performance transparency: First Sentier Global Listed Infrastructure Fund discloses a five-year return of 3.26% per annum, while Russell Investments Global Listed Infrastructure Fund's five-year return figure is not available in this snapshot — investors cannot make a direct long-run performance comparison from this data alone.
+The most material difference between these two funds is return transparency: First Sentier Global Listed Infrastructure Fund discloses a five-year annualised return of 3.26%, giving investors a concrete performance reference point, while the Russell Investments Global Listed Infrastructure Fund's latest Quarterly Fund Update does not report a five-year return figure in this snapshot — meaning like-for-like historical comparison is not currently possible here.

 What's different at a glance